The Log Management tab in the Alert Logic® console provides access to configuration of log management policies, schedules, and alert rules.

 This page is the same across both Log and IDS as the same updates policies can be shared across all hosts.

 For more information, refer to our Log Manager Updates Policy help documentation.

-A credential is the information required for Log Manager to authenticate itself to a log source in order to collect log data.
+A credential is the information required for Alert Logic log management to authenticate itself to a log source in order to collect log data.
 The following types of credentials are stored on this page:

 - Windows passwords

 - Used for agentless Windows log collection